-6) MRI of Internal Auditory Meati or CT scan of Petrous Temporal [9, 35, 36, 39-46]: [Recommendation C]
+5) MRI of Internal Auditory Meatus or CT scan of Petrous Temporal

+[9, 10, 12, 26-39] : [Recommendation C]

-- Diagnostic radiological imaging is the highest yielding test for evaluating children with SNHL.
+- Diagnostic radiologic imaging is the highest yielding test for evaluating children with SNHL.
 The choice of imaging will depend on the clinical picture and the type of permanent hearing loss. - MRI of Internal Auditory Meatus is the preferred investigation for SNHL due to the advantage of visualisation of the cochleo vestibular nerve, its cochlear branch and the posterior fossa.
 The fluid in the cochlea, fibrosis, and interscalar defects are often only visible on MRI.
-MRI of the brain should included in the study to look at the auditory pathways and cortex depending on the diagnosis suspected. e.g. CMV - CT is preferred in children with a permanent conductive component to their hearing loss.
+MRI of the brain should included in the study to look at the auditory pathways and cortex. - CT is preferred in children with a permanent conductive component to their hearing loss.
 [It is useful to remember that EVA can cause a conductive component and MRI is the preferred scan]. - Both CT and MRI are indicated in bacterial meningitis [as either imaging modality alone is inadequate in detecting changes suggestive of fibrosis and ossification].
 CT is useful to distinguish fibrosis from calcification

-Timing of investigation: Soon after diagnosis, best within 3months age in natural sleep if diagnosis follows newborn hearing screen [to avoid the need for sedation].
+Timing of investigation: Soon after diagnosis, best within 3 months age in natural sleep if diagnosis follows newborn hearing screen [to avoid the need for sedation].
 If the child is older sedation or GA may be required and this risk should be weighed with the benefit of early imaging.
 Imaging may be delayed until it can be performed with the cooperation of the child unless clinical features imply that earlier diagnosis is likely to improve outcome or prevent complications.

-7) Ophthalmic assessment: [9, 47-51] [Recommendation B/C]
+6) Ophthalmic assessment: [26, 27, 40-42] [Recommendation C]

-20-60% of children with PCHI have ophthalmic abnormalities which can remain undetected and impact on the child's communication.
-Ophthalmic assessment is guided by the Vision care document by NDCS/SENSE.
+20-60% of children with PCHI have ophthalmic abnormalities which can impact on the child's communication, but the evidence about eye abnormalities in unilateral hearing loss is sparse.
+Ophthalmic assessment in unilateral hearing loss is currently guided by the Vision care document by NDCS/SENSE until further evidence is available.
 The child should be referred for a full ophthalmic assessment at the following times:

-- Following the diagnosis of PCHI - At any time if parents or the education service have concerns - At one to three years of age - At four to five years of age [vision screening by an orthoptist, which is usually done at school and will include an assessment of visual acuity] - At seven to nine years of age [where the cause of the deafness is unknown, an ophthalmologist assessment for signs of Usher syndrome]. - Transition to secondary school
+- Following the diagnosis of PCHI

+- At any time if parents or the education service have concerns

+- At one to three years of age

+- At four to five years of age [vision screening by an orthoptist, which is usually done at school and will include an assessment of visual acuity]

+- At seven to nine years of age

+- Transition to secondary school